 Despite his run for another term, Boston is engaged in quite possibly the most energetic campaign since Ray Flynn and Mel King engaged in a civil, healing contest following Boston's racial strife of the 1970's.
 Menino's last-standing challenger City Councilor Michael Flaherty (whom both Flynn and King have endorsed) is giving the mayor a run for his money.
 Even so, Menino has significantly more money and remains the favorite to win.
 However, Flaherty's charge and a concern that voters might have Mumbles fatigue has rattled the longest-serving mayor in Boston's history.

+Putting on a brave face and promising to lead Boston "forward" opposite Flaherty's call for passing the torch, Menino and/or his campaign have not run the most respectable campaign.
 Reports flood the Beantown media about implicit threats made to minority police supervisors not in league with the mayor.
 Internal campaign memos suggest knowledge of a small business owner that backs Flaherty and targets city workers who would do likewise.
 City workers blur the line between public servant and political activist, reminding us why the Hatch Act prohibits Uncle Sam's non-political employees from engaging in partisan activity.

 If the most unscrupulous activity is true, Menino may find himself sitting in a position all too familiar to those who know what CREEP stands for.
-The risk only grows if the
+The risk only grows if the email controversy at City Hall, wherein a political advisor deleted thousands of emails in violation of state law, exposes more unethical or illegal activity.

-Watergate break-in.
+Richard Nixon probably did not order the Watergate break-in.
 Had he thought things through, Tricky Dick would have realized the absurdity of spying on a party that was ready to nominate a man for Vice-President who had electro-shock treatments.
 Paranoia and a tragic self-destructive nature made him make a ridiculous, if criminal situation worse.
 If nothing else, however, it can be argued that Nixon had encouraged an environment, both at the White House and in CREEP (the Committee to Re-Elect the President) that dirty tricks and outright criminality were okay in order to win.
 To Nixon, it was to fight off the same tricks and vendettas his opponents had against him.
 His subordinates only saw that they had to do whatever was necessary to win period.
 Never mind what the other guy thought, planned, or had (or did not have) up his sleeve.

 Menino could find himself in a similar situation.
 Menino is not psychologically troubled, but he mind find that his drive, his seemingly altruistic insistence on another term could put him in Nixon's shoes.
 His subordinates, as committed as Menino is to winning, may not find the law terribly conducive to their plans.
 If they push the boundary a little further, and a little further until suddenly something statutory happens, Menino may be facing his own Watergate.

-verbal trainwrecks and usually takes it in stride.
+For the most part, Menino's demeanor has not suggested that of a Nixonian egomaniac.
+The mayor is painfully aware of his own verbal trainwrecks and usually takes it in stride.
 Unrelenting media observations of his temper sufficiently lowered debate expectations such that as long as the mayor's volume remained civil and he never told his opponents to fornicate with themselves he would come off as downright congenial.
 However, the debates did show cracks in that humble exterior that lets Bostonians overlook his failures and disquieting personal comfort with extending his tenure even further.

 When asked to note what his biggest failure was, Menino's answer was downright pandering.
 Not as bad as former President George Bush's inability to think of a mistake, but just as self-absorbed, Menino lamented not getting Beacon Hill leaders to give Boston more money.
 What?
 True, dollar to dollar per capita, Boston receives less than Springfield under legal funding formulas.
 However, Boston receives plenty under "additional aid" compared to Springfield's perennially paltry amounts.
 Let's not forget the Big Dig, an army of State employees that fuel the city's economy, 1% on the dollar of all items subject to the sales tax that goes to fund his city's mass transit system and much, much more.
 Plus the recent meals tax option allows for more money to go directly into the mayor's budgets, including money spent by Bay Staters who come to their state capital for official business.
 The answer should have made the blood boil of anybody who does not live in Boston, but the average Boston voter, lost in the moment might raise a fist and cheer the mayor, unaware how they were just made Menino's pawn.

-perhaps most criticized: development.
+Menino's biggest albatross remains the one for which he has been perhaps most criticized: development.
 Most detractors will often point to the boys club nature of the Boston Redevelopment Authority, controlled by Menino.
 In other words, you need to be connected to really have a chance, although Dianne Wilkerson also taught us that a bra full of cash will do the trick (although interviewed by federal investigators, Menino is not suspected of any wrong-doing in Wilkerson's influence peddling, liquor license-flinging behavior).
 However, the quality, efficacy, and longtime economic contribution of the development is what WMassP&I pointed to in our last post.

 Note Menino's push for the Fenway area redevelopment.
 As previously posted, the Fenway neighborhood is hardly a gem, but it is a neighborhood of people, professionals, and students.
 It works.
 Making it upscale is no better than the devastation of the West End half a century ago that razed countless working class homes and accelerated White Flight out of the city (*pictured modern, high-end West End tower).
 Today the flight is not nearly as race oriented as class oriented and many of these redevelopments may aggravate that further.

-investigation of the case of the mysterious disappearing emails, there have not been any October surprises.
+Certainly a lot could happen in this last week, but other than Attorney General Martha Coakley's investigation of the case of the mysterious disappearing emails, there have not been any October surprises.
 That investigation will not be completed until after the election and its ramifications may outlive Coakley's own tenure in the AG's office if she is elected to the United States Senate.
 If wrongdoing is found, Menino may feel a lot like Tricky Dick except, perhaps to his benefit, he cannot fire the Attorney General.
 It would be unfortunate for a career as generally successful as Menino's to crater out because ambition and a hunger for power won out over reason and the acceptance that eventually everyone's fifteen minutes will come to pass.

 *Menino photo from mayor's Facebook page, 111 Huntinton and Nixon photo from Wikipedia.